Introduction

 - If you want to recertify by taking a course, there are many options available online.

-- Online courses are cheaper than in-person courses because there's no travel involved for you or the instructor(s).
-Also, most online providers offer discounts if you purchase multiple courses at once (like our $99 3-pack).
-However, if possible we highly recommend taking an accredited in-person class with real instructors who can answer questions throughout the session!
-You'll receive more personalized feedback on what areas need improvement compared with just reading through study materials alone--not to mention having fun doing so :)
+- Online courses are cheaper than classroom courses because there's no travel involved for you or the instructor(s).
+Also, most online providers offer discounts if you purchase multiple courses at once.

 In this guide, we'll go over the types of CPR certifications available to help you decide which one is right for you.